 Robert Arneson 1930–1992

-Robert Arneson was born in Benicia, California, in 1930.
+Arneson was born in Benicia, California, in 1930.
 He studied at the California College of the Arts (then the California College of Arts and Crafts) receiving his BA in 1954 and his MFA in 1958 from Mills College.
 Arneson became head of the ceramics department at the University of California at Davis in 1962 and a full professor of art in 1973.
 He received honorary doctorates from the San Francisco Art Institute and the Rhode Island School of Design, and awards from the American Academy and Institute of Arts and Letters, and the American Craft Council.
 Arneson has had numerous gallery and museum exhibitions including solo-shows at the Institute of Contemporary Art, Chicago, and the San Francisco Museum of Modern Art, both in 1974, and a 1992 exhibition at the Institute of Contemporary Art, Philadelphia.
 The artist is in the collections of many august institutions, such as the Whitney Museum of American Art, the Los Angeles County Museum of Art, the Philadelphia Museum of Art and the Hirshhorn Museum and Sculpture Garden.
-The artist died in Benicia, CA in 1992.
+The artist died in Benicia, California in 1992.